-- (1) Encapsulation and modularity - (2) Testing and verification
+(1) Encapsulation and modularity

+- (2) Correctness

-- (3) Techniques for code reuse - (4) Design patterns
+- (3) Code reuse

+- (4) Design patterns

 The emphasis in this course will be on object-oriented concepts.
-This is less because this is a hot approach these days, and more because it is a very natural and very useful way to approach the design and programming of a piece of software, and to tackle encapsulation and code reuse.
+Partly, because this is a natural and useful way to approach the design and programming of a piece of software, and to tackle encapsulation and code reuse.

-Following many people, I take an object to be a vague notion.
-Roughly, an object is just a value to which you can associate some behaviors.
+I should point out that object-oriented has a more general meaning than that commonly ascribed to it in the programming literature.
+In particular, by an object, I mean a rather vague notion.
+Roughly, for our purposes, an object is just a value to which you can associate some behaviors.
 By a value, I just mean it can be manipulated like one manipulates an integer, or a floating point number.
 It can be passed around to functions, it can be stored, if can be acted on.
 If you remember your first course here, you learned that functions can also be treated as values (we often call them first-class functions in that context), and doing so tremendously simplifies the programming model.
-Something similar happens to objects.
-As soon as you treat objects simply as values, nothing special, the whole programming model becomes much simpler.
+Something similar happens with objects.
+As soon as you treat objects simply as values, they're nothing special, and the whole programming model becomes much simpler.

-We will be programming in Java in this course, and Java is actually pretty good at treating most everything as an object.
-Compare this to C++, for instance, which has a much more complicated object system that forces you to be aware of many distinctions between objects and other entities in the systems, such as pointers to objects.
-This makes programming in C++ much more complicated than one feels it should be.
+We will be programming in Scala in this course-previous versions of the course used Java-because Scala is very good at treating everything as an object.
+Java is pretty good in that respect, but not perfect (there are many values in the language that are not objects in our sense), and C++ is pretty abysmal in that same respect-the language forces you to be aware of many distinctions between objects and other entities in the language such as pointers to objects.
+This makes programming in C++ much more difficult and error-prone than it should be.